swe-students-fall2025/0-git-practice-hanqigui/README.md

 - **Clear Procedure**: It teaches newer from the zero with clear and understandable sequences to guide learners.
 - **MVP**: It starts from the min avaiable product and then gradually improve it.
 - **Authentic**: It creates by Mozilla and continues updates.

+**Comment by Max**
+I really like your sharing, it is really interesting!